 On the How can we help? page:

-Under Quick links, click Submit a support ticket.
+Under Quick links, click Chat with support.

 You must disconnect and archive a data source before you can delete it.